 Revenue from external customers

-Revenue is recognised when control of goods or services provided by the Group is transferred to the customer, at an amount reflecting the consideration the Group expects to receive from the customer in exchange for those goods and services.
+Revenue is recognised when control of goods or services provided by the Group is transferred to the customer at an amount reflecting the consideration the Group expects to receive from the customer in exchange for those goods and services.

-There are no significant judgements required in either determining the Group’s performance obligations or, because the majority of the Group’s revenue is recognised when goods or services are delivered to the customer, in the timing of revenue recognition.
+There are no significant judgements required in either determining the Group’s performance obligations or, because the majority of the Group’s revenue is recognised when goods or services are delivered to the customer, the timing of revenue recognition.
 As revenue is typically recognised at amounts agreed in advance with customers, no significant estimates are required in determining transaction prices.

 Transfer of control – At a point in time

 For the majority of goods and services provided by the Group, transfer of control occurs when delivery to the customer takes place which, depending on the specific terms agreed with the customer, may be when goods are collected from the Group’s facilities or when they are delivered either to the customer’s facilities or to a third party transport agent.
 The more common exceptions to this assessment for when control passes are:

 - Bill and hold arrangements.
 Where, under the terms of a contract, a customer agrees to accept title to goods which remain at the Group’s facility, and normal credit terms apply, transfer of control occurs when contractual terms have been met, which will typically be when goods are completed, packaged and segregated at the Group’s facility;

 - Goods and services are not distinct performance obligations.
 Where a contract involves the supply of multiple goods and services, the Group has concluded that typically each good and service supplied is a distinct performance obligation.
 However, contracts may require the Group to provide installation and other services specific to the goods but subsequent to their delivery.
 Where installation and other services are specialised, significant and not capable of being performed by another party, control of the goods transfers when installation and other services are completed by the Group and not when delivery of the goods to the customer takes place;